SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 The integrator and the solution have very different actions because they have very different meanings.
 The `Solution` type is a type with history: it stores all of the (requested) timepoints and interpolates/acts using the values closest in time.
-On the other hand, the `Integrator` type is a local object.
+On the other hand, the `integrator<:DEIntegrator` type is a local object.
 It only knows the times of the interval it currently spans, the current caches and values, and the current state of the solver (the current options, tolerances, etc.).
 These serve very different purposes: